 - A Preface about Professional 4K Video Conferencing Cameras.

 - A Review of The Raspberry Pi High Quality 6mm Lens.

 - The Commonlands M12 Lens Options and FoV Comparison Testing.

 - A 4 Stage "How-To" on lens/accessory selection, and professionally focusing the HW.

 Disclaimer: I am not a model and I did this at home.

 The Preface about 4K+ Video Conferencing Cameras

 Video conferencing applications vary widely.
 There are end-of-room huddle screens, lecture-style meeting rooms, executive board rooms, and personal desktops.
 Each situation has different field of view (FoV) requirements, resolution, and price point.
 Now that Zoom, etc. have been widely adopted, we'll see how things shape up.
-This is a burgeoning market in the HW community.

 The closest models to a consumer webcam were chosen for the below report.